reedes/vim-quotable/README.markdown

 * `«Ctrl-K» "6`

-Alternatively, if you’re on OS X, you can enter `Opt-[` to enter this character.
+Alternatively, if you’re on OS X, you can use `Opt-[` to enter this character.

 For more details, see: